kuehjw09/CS221_semesterProject/README.md

 ---

+- requirements.txt
+  to install all dependencies for this project, type: pip3 intall -r requirements.txt in your CMD line (Windows) or Terminal (Unix/macOS).
+  You will need to have Python3 installed.
+To check your current version of python type: python --version in your CMD line (Windows) or Terminal (Unix/macOS)

 - video_game.csv
   This file contains video game data that will be transformed and used to populate the database using the pandas and sqlalchemy modules in python.